gbin/letterpress-go/README.md

 letterpress-go
 ==============

-This is a simple min-max algorithm for the game of letterpress (or wordstrike under android).
+This is a simple min-max algorithm for the game of letterpress (or spell strike under android).

 It is an experiment I ran to see how well a computer can play at the game.